 There is also the community center vs the society club.
 People gather at both, but the membership, the functions, and the goals of each are quite different.
 The community center is typically funded by the whole community, and everyone is welcome.
 Most of us, on the other hand, couldn’t afford the society club, even if for some reason we were invited.

 We also find no ‘society organizer’ who corresponds to the ‘community organizer.’
-This is interesting because in fact societies are strictly organized, while communities tend to comprise dynamic, fluid associations.
-And similar to what we noted in the community pages and community center, community organizers bring everyone together for some collective, and typically democratic, action.
+This is important, because in fact societies are strictly organized, while communities tend to comprise dynamic, fluid associations.
+Which perhaps explains the difference: societies do not need organizers, and communities, being so eclectic in diverse, do.

 Finally, there is no ‘high community’ corresponding to ‘high society.’
-This, to my mind, is the signal insight.
-In the community, people of all ages, ethnic and educational groups live and work together in an egalitarian setting.
-Anyone who wishes to contribute to the larger group is welcome.
+This, to my mind, is the signal insight: verticality.
+Society is a vertical hierarchy, where everyone understands their ‘place’.
+The community, by contrast, is horizontal, egalitarian.
+In the community, people of all ages, ethnic and educational groups, live and work together in a collegial atmosphere.
+Anyone who wishes to contribute to the larger community is welcome.
 Society, of course, includes only a small number of people who exceed established criteria for wealth, beauty, fame, or similar superficial attributes.

 From those two simple distinctions, widely divergent world views emerge.
 Horizontal communities tend to be inclusive, vertical societies exclusive.
 Community inclusiveness creates tolerance, while the exclusiveness of society mandates intolerance.
 Tolerance creates systems that are open: open to different people, open to different ideas, and therefore open to new possibilities – in essence, open-minded.
 Society requires a system that is closed: closed to those who are different, closed to new approaches (other than fashion), and ultimately, close-minded.